-- A student should take AUPSY 213 and the chosen/required 200-level courses, in the second year. - · AUPSY 313 should be taken in the third year. - A student who is considering graduate studies in Psychology is advised to take AUPSY 313 in the third year and AUPSY 408/AUPSY 409, AUPSY 497, and AUPSY 499 in the fourth year. - Many senior Psychology courses are offered in alternate years only.
+- A student should take AUPSY 213 and the chosen/required 200-level courses, in the second year. - AUPSY 313 should be taken in the third year. - A student who is considering graduate studies in Psychology is advised to take AUPSY 313 in the third year and AUPSY 408/AUPSY 409, AUPSY 497, and AUPSY 499 in the fourth year. - Many senior Psychology courses are offered in alternate years only.

-Minor in Psychology
+Minor in Psychology [Augustana]

+- AUPSY 103 Introduction to Psychology

+- ★3 from social/personality/developmental.

-- · AUPSY 220 Personality
+- AUPSY 220 Personality

-- · AUPSY 240 Social Psychology
+- AUPSY 240 Social Psychology

-- · AUPSY 256 Developmental Psychology
+- AUPSY 256 Developmental Psychology